AnyFetch/anyfetch.js/README.md

 anyFetch api wrapper for Node.js
 ================================

-> You'll only be interested in this package if you want to create an client applications for [anyFetch](http://anyFetch.com).
+> You'll only be interested in this package if you want to create a client applications for [anyFetch](http://anyFetch.com).

 > In most cases, you'll find [anyFetch Hydrater Library](https://github.com/Papiel/anyfetch-hydratation.js) and [anyFetch Provider Library](https://github.com/Papiel/anyfetch-provider.js) more high level, and more easy to work with.